elastisys/compliantkubernetes/docs/glossary.md

 Usage notes:

-- Do NOT use "Webportals" or "Service Access Points".
+- Do NOT use "Web portals" or "Service Access Points".

 See also: